 Sociology of the Family (SOC 253): This course explores the modern American family, examining the traditions, roles, functions, representations, changes, and controversies surrounding the social institution of the family.

-Special Topics in Sociology and May Term Classes (SOC 300): Special topic classes, providing individual and group experiences, exploring issues, problems, and innovations in sociology.
+Special Topics in Sociology and May Term Classes (SOC 300): These special topic courses and May Term classes explore a variety of unique issues and innovations in sociology.

 Social Problems (SOC 305): Focusing on various social problems such as poverty, unemployment, crime, substance abuse, racism, discrimination, gender inequality, sexual inequality, and global inequality, this course utilizes sociological analysis to examine how social problems are defined and dealt with within the United States and other parts of the world.

 Social Theory (SOC 313): This course provides a comprehensive overview of social theory, exploring, contrasting, and critiquing major sociological theorists and theoretical perspectives from their initial introduction in the 19th century through their subsequent developments in the 20th century to their continued relevance in the 21st century.
 Prerequisite: SOC 105.

 Sociology of Popular Culture (SOC 320): This course explores the social implications of popular culture.
-Focusing on film, television, music, fashion, books, magazines, the Internet, and other forms of entertainment and critically examines how popular culture is produced, disseminated, consumed, interpreted, and experienced in the United States.
+Focusing on film, television, music, fashion, books, magazines, the Internet, and other forms of entertainment, it critically examines how popular culture is produced, disseminated, consumed, interpreted, and experienced in the United States.